 “The Legian Bali is one of the most luxurious hotels in Bali.
-It’s beautifully located next to the beach in Seminyak, and from the rooms you have a very nice ocean view and sunset.
-If you want to make this is a truly romantic experience, you should book one of their private villas with pool.
+It’s beautifully located next to the beach in Seminyak, and from the rooms, you have a very nice ocean view and sunset.
+If you want to make this a truly romantic experience, you should book one of their private villas with a pool.

 These are located next to the hotel and offer both privacy and a private butler.
-Breakfast can be served by the pool, and it’s the perfect start of the day.
-One of my favorite things with their villa besides the private pool is the outdoor bathtub.
-Enjoy a romantic bathtub experience with your loved one with full privacy.
+Breakfast can be served by the pool, and it’s the perfect start to the day.
+One of my favorite things about their villa besides the private pool is the outdoor bathtub.
+Enjoy a romantic bathtub experience with your loved one in full privacy.

 Prices start from 500 Euro per night”

 Alex – Swedish Nomad